Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/blog/comments/feed (if your WordPress installation is in a subfolder, e.g. “blog”)

-Feed For Single Post Item
+RSS Feed For Individual Post Item

 Single Post Feed